Despite being the go-to pass-rushing stat for decades, sack totals are not a good tool for evaluating players.

 But it has to be kept in mind that the number of sack opportunities that are presented to a player is completely out of his control.
 The only thing that is under a pass rusher’s control is how often he gets into the backfield – and that’s how should we evaluate them, not how often they are lucky enough to hit the lottery and have a sack fall into their lap.

-This is why a player’s pressure total (sacks, hits, and hurries) is far more indicative of his true performance level than his sack total: there are a lot of things that can stop a guy from getting sacks, but there is nothing stopping him from creating pressure.
+This is why a player’s pressure total (sacks, hits, and hurries) is far more indicative of his true performance level than his sack total: there are a lot of things that can stop a guy from getting sacks, but there are significantly fewer factors that can prevent him from creating pressure.

 Remember these simple things when it comes to using sacks as a tool for evaluating a pass rusher: